monaeem21104/ast4-testingproject/Test_Cases_TC001-TC025.md

 - Device: Desktop

 **Actual Result:**
-Logo is visible and properly displayed in the header section.
+Logo "PRODUCT STORE" is visible and properly displayed in the header section.
+Logo includes both image and text elements.
+Logo is positioned correctly in the navigation bar.
 Logo image loads without broken image icon.
-Logo is positioned correctly.
+Logo is clickable and links to homepage (index.html).

 **Status:**
-pass
+✅ **Pass**

 **Post-conditions:**
 - Logo is displayed correctly
 - Logo is clickable (if it links to homepage)

 ---